Funding Circle vs Kriya (Allica Bank): UK Invoice Finance Comparison 2026

 FAQ

-Funding Circle or Kriya (Allica Bank): which is the better UK invoice finance provider in 2026?
+Funding Circle or Kriya (Allica Bank): which is the better fit for UK invoice finance in 2026?

 What are the headline commercials, Funding Circle vs Kriya (Allica Bank)?

 Funding Circle advances n/a (term loan, not advance against ledger) at fixed term-loan apr by risk band.
 Kriya (Allica Bank) advances up to 100% per invoice at 1% to 4% per invoice.
-Minimum turnover is No fixed minimum for Funding Circle and No minimum for Kriya (Allica Bank).
+Funding Circle has no fixed minimum turnover, Kriya (Allica Bank) has no minimum turnover.
 Setup runs decision within 1 to 2 working days for Funding Circle and 1 working day for Kriya (Allica Bank).
 Bespoke pricing is common above £1m ledger so verify before signing.

 Can I get a confidential facility with either Funding Circle or Kriya (Allica Bank)?